TirzahWood/large-data-website/ visual-style/style-report .md

 Overall style tile 1 has an "underwater" feel that is suitable to the subject matter.
 Element Collage 2 will probably be appealing to children because of its fun graphics and bright colours.
 And lastly, type Guide 3 has a simple easy to understand look that will help people who just want the bare minimum information and nothing else.

+I will go with style one because it makes the most sense with the content.